AndrewJoji/my-portfolio/edit-me/content/achievements/00-some-degree.md

 ---
-achievement: Bachelor's of Computer Science
+achievement: Bachelor of Science
-organization: University of British Columbia, Vancouver
+organization: University of British Columbia
 completionYear: 2025
 ---